Skip to main content

 6. Check the Litigation History

-Review Item 3 of the FDD for any litigation involving the franchisor.
+Review the disclosure document for any litigation involving the franchisor.
 Search court records independently.
 A history of disputes with franchisees is a significant red flag.

 7. Understand the Full Cost Structure